Discrete Microlocal Morse Theory: Derived Categories

 where the first equivalence comes from linear duality, and the second is just rewriting both sides of the equality.
 The same holds for inclusions, with the inclusion direction flipping at the first equivalence---hence, we start with $\im\eta^{d-1}(\pi)^\perp \supseteq \mathrm{span}(\text{rows of }\eta^d(\pi))$.
 In the algorithm, we add vectors from the left side as new rows in $\hat\eta^d(\pi)$, until the equality is achieved, securing the exactness.

-To show~\ref{itm:makeexact_minimal}, assume that rows $i,\dots,l$ were added to $\hat\eta^d(\pi)$, and let $e_j=(0,\dots,0,1,0,\dots,0)$ denote the $j$-th canonical vector.
+To show~\ref{itm:makeexact_minimal}, assume that rows $i,\dots,l$ were added to $\hat\eta^d(\pi)$, and let $e_j=(\dots,0,1,0,\dots)$ denote the $j$-th canonical vector.
 We show that $\Span(e_i,\dots,e_l)\subseteq \im\hat\eta^d(\pi)$.
 Let $A_j$ be the matrix consisting of the first $j$ rows of $\hat\eta^d(\pi)$.
 As we only add new rows when they are linearly independent from the previous, we have $\ker A_j\subsetneq \ker A_{j-1}$ for every $j\in\{i,\dots,l\}$.
 That is, there exists $u_j$ such that $A_{j-1} u_j = 0$, and $A_j u_j \neq 0$.
 This is only possible if $A_j u_j = \lambda e_j$ for some $\lambda\neq 0$, which means that $\eta^d(\pi) \cdot u_j = A_l u_j$ is a vector with zeros at positions $1,\dots,j-1$, and a non-zero at the $j$-th position.
 Therefore, $\Span(e_i,\dots,e_l) = \Span\left(\hat\eta^d(\pi)\cdot u_i, \dots,\hat\eta^d(\pi)\cdot u_l\right) \subseteq \im\hat\eta^d(\pi)$. \end{proof}

-\paragraph*{Extending the minimal injective resolution from $\eta^{d-1}$ to $\eta^{d}$.} The construction of $I^{d+1}$ and $\eta^d$ is described by Algorithm~\ref{algo:injective_resolution_tail}.
+\paragraph*{Extending the minimal injective resolution from $\eta^{d-1}$ to $\eta^{d}$} The construction of $I^{d+1}$ and $\eta^d$ is described by Algorithm~\ref{algo:injective_resolution_tail}.
 We start with an empty matrix $\eta^d$ and repeatedly call \makeexact\ for all $\pi\in\Pi$ in a non-increasing order.
+In the next subsection, Example~\ref{ex:4-simplex_with_extra_edges} goes through the algorithm in detail on a concrete example.

-\paragraph*{Correctness of Algorithm~\ref{algo:injective_resolution_tail}.} We claim that starting with the minimal injective hull of $F$, iterative application of the algorithm yields the minimal injective resolution of $F$.
-Each sheaf is injective by definition.
-We need to show exactness at each point, and minimality.
+\begin{lemma} Starting with the minimal injective hull of $F$, iterative application of Algorithm~\ref{algo:injective_resolution_tail} yields the minimal injective resolution of $F$. \end{lemma} \begin{proof} Each sheaf is injective by definition.
 By \ref{itm:makeexact_exact} from Lemma~\ref{lem:makeexact}, we get exactness of $I^\bullet(\pi)$ in degree $d$ right after the call of the procedure \makeexact$(\eta^{d-1},\eta^d,\pi)$.
 Since we go through the degrees in the increasing order, and through the poset elements in a non-increasing order, $\eta^{d-1}(\pi)$ and $\eta^d(\pi)$ both stay the same from this point on, and hence $I^\bullet(\pi)$ is still exact in degree $d$ at the end of the algorithm.